 DIRECT REPRESENTATION & LEGAL ASSISTANCE

 Ten partner organizations of the SFILDC - Asian Pacific Islander Legal Outreach, Central American Resource Center, Dolores Street Community Services, Immigration Center for Women and Children, La Raza Centro Legal, La Raza Community Resource Center, Kids in Need of Defense, Legal Services for Children, Pangea Legal Services, and the USF Immigration and Deportation Defense Clinic - together represent over 450 adults and children living in San Francisco.
 The attorneys help these children and families present their cases before the Immigration Court and immigration agencies, and access other critical support services.
-The initial intake and referral of these cases is centralized through The Bar Association of San Francisco (BASF).
+The initial intake and referral of these cases is centralized through The Justice & Diversity Center of the Bar Association of San Francisco (JDC).

 One of the partner agencies, the Immigration Center for Women and Children (ICWC) is also the Legal Orientation Program for Custodians (LOPC) for Unaccompanied Minors provider for the jurisdiction of the San Francisco Immigration Court.
 The program is funded by the Immigration Court (EOIR).
 Through LOPC, ICWC is able to reach out to unaccompanied minors and their guardians who are San Francisco residents, flag any potential clients with urgent or emergency issues, and refers them for SFILDC placement.